Medium Support Vehicle System: SMP

-The MSVS SMP contract was awarded on June 11, 2015 to Mack Defense, who provided trucks based on the Renault Kerax (Mack is a subsidiary of the Volvo Group, which also owns Renault Trucks).
-They feature four driven axles with a two-speed ZF VG2000-300 transfer case for eight-wheel drive.
+The MSVS Standard Military Pattern contract was awarded on June 11, 2015 to Mack Defense, who provided trucks based on the Renault Kerax (Mack is a subsidiary of the Volvo Group, which also owns Renault Trucks).
+The trucks feature four driven axles with a two-speed ZF VG2000-300 transfer case for eight-wheel drive, and have a payload capacity of 9,500 kg.
 The MSVS SMP has both armored and unarmored cab variants and five main configurations: